mouzhass/String-Searching-Algorithms-Comparison/README.md

   It only goes through the text once, no matter how many patterns you have.

   Good for:
-  Multiple search words
+  Multiple search words,
-  Huge logs / documents
+  Huge logs / documents,
-  Fast multi-pattern searching
+  Fast multi-pattern searching,